rstemmer/musicdb/docs/source/usage/install.rst

 A web server is required to serve the *MusicDB WebUI* - The web front-end for MusicDB.

 This server can simply be installed via the package manager.
-The default MusicDB Apache server configuration is already installed into ``/etc/httpd/conf/extra/musicdb.conf``.
+The default MusicDB Apache server configuration is already installed.
+* On Arch Linux into ``/etc/httpd/conf/extra/musicdb.conf``.
+* On Fedora into ``/etc/httpd/conf/musicdb.conf``.

 This configuration just needs to be included into the Apache main configuration ``/etc/httpd/conf/httpd.conf``.

 The following code shows how to install the HTTP server via ``pacman``.